kissgyorgy/my-stars/README.md

 ## Python

+- [pelme/htpy](https://github.com/pelme/htpy) - Generate HTML in Python
+- [gauge-sh/tach](https://github.com/gauge-sh/tach) - A Python tool to enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 - [neuml/txtai](https://github.com/neuml/txtai) - 💡 All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows
 - [boto/botostubs](https://github.com/boto/botostubs) - Type stubs for botocore and boto3. **Note: This project is a work in-progess**
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.